quiph/RecyclerView-FastScroller/README.md

 ## Contributing

-First of all, thank you for your interest :)
+Thank you for your interest :)

 To start contributing, you can check out the [issues](https://github.com/quiph/RecyclerView-FastScroller/labels/good%20first%20issue) section with the tag "Good first issue" to start working on the low-hanging fruits.
 Once you feel comfortable to contribute, fork the project and raise a PR, we'd be happy to review it <3